-A diet high in fiber dramatically slashed African Americans’ risk for colon cancer in just two weeks.
+A diet high in fiber, based on African food, dramatically slashed African Americans’ risk for colon cancer in just two weeks.

 Colon cancer rates are higher in all western countries than in Africa.
 In the U.S., colon cancer is the third most commonly diagnosed malignancy and the third leading cause of death from cancer — and African Americans are at heightened risk.
 They are 25 percent more likely to have colon cancer and 50 percent more likely to die from the disease, according to the American Cancer Society.